 A.No.
 The County will, however, request a formal written opinion letter from the FAA regarding the project and its compliance with the Airport Noise and Capacity Act (ANCA) and FAA grant assurances.

 Q.Do the airlines have to approve an amendment?

 A.No.
-However, the airlines are an important stakeholder in this matter and may provide comments, informally and/or formally, during the environmental review process.
+However, the airlines are important stakeholders in this matter and may provide input during the public comment period.